jensjvh/translate-app/README.md

 ## Running and developing the app

-First, create a virtual environment.
+First, clone the repository to your local machine, go to the cloned directory and create and enter a virtual environment.

 Get [uv](https://docs.astral.sh/uv/), for example with the command